AndroidLollipop/RSI-ASR-App/README.md

 All rights to all code in this repository belong to their respective authors.
 This is the default copyright position specified by the Berne Convention, which Singapore is a party to.
 ## Callbags
-This app has been refactored to use callbags instead of a massively messy adhoc architecture.
+This app has been refactored to use callbags instead of a massively messy adhoc architecture for inter-component communication.
 ## About
 This is an application created for an RSI project.
 At the moment, this project doesn't use any iOS-specific components and should work on Android.